jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 Also at the bottom is a check-box 'No aspects'.
 Click this to remove the aspect lines from the chart figure.

+If you want a neutral background for the signs, click 'No sign colors'.

 Click the button **Export** to save a high quality image of the wheel to your disk.
 The image will be in PNG-format and can be used in a word processor, website or just be printed.